NASA-NJU/FlyMon/README.md

 [Success] Allocate TaskID: 2
 ```

 To test this, we send two packets.
-These two packets have the same src IP address, but have different Dst IP addresses.
+The two packets have the same src IP address, but have different Dst IP addresses.
 The measurement task should treat the two packets as two distinct flows.
 In other words, each row of the task should have two non-zero counters, unless there is a hash conflict.

 ```
 flymon> send_packets -p 0 -s 10.0.0.1 -d 20.0.0.0/8 -n 2